Generic name: triamcinolone [ trye-am-SIN-oh-lone ]

 Triamcinolone injection is used to treat inflammation (swelling), allergic reactions, certain types of arthritis, gout, skin diseases, and many other medical problems.
-It is given to patients who are not able to take medicines by the mouth. triamcinolone is a corticosteroid (cortisone-like medicine or steroid).
+It is given to patients who are not able to take medicines by the mouth.
+This medicine is a corticosteroid (cortisone-like medicine or steroid).

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of triamcinolone injection in the pediatric population.
-However, because of triamcinolone's toxicity, it should be used with caution especially in premature babies.
+However, because of this medicine's toxicity, it should be used with caution especially in premature babies.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of triamcinolone injection in the elderly.